Lake Ridge High School

-Lake Ridge High School, or LRHS, is a secondary school located in Mansfield, Texas, serving grades 9-12.
+Lake Ridge High School is a secondary school located in Mansfield, Texas, serving grades 9-12.
 It is one of seven Mansfield Independent School District high schools.
 Its mascot is the eagle.

 Enrollment statistics

 As of the 2015-2016 school year, there were 2,106 students enrolled, 71 percent of which were minority students.
 24 percent were economically disadvantaged, with 19 percent qualifying for free lunch and 5 percent for reduced price lunch.

 Feeder schools

 The following elementary schools feed into Lake Ridge High School: